UNIVERSE-HPC/course-material/cloud_computing/migrating_app_to_cloud/app_remote_storage.md

 This is a modified version of the image processing application.
 Instead of relying on local storage and databases, this version utilizes AWS services, specifically **S3** for image storage and **DynamoDB** for metadata management.

-### Prerequisites
+## Prerequisites

-In addition to the prerequisites (e.g., Git, Python, Pip, Docker, etc.) covered in **Running the Image Processing Application Locally**, we also need to install and configure the **AWS Command Line Interface (CLI)** to enable interaction with AWS services.
+In addition to the prerequisites covered in [Running the Image Processing Application Locally](app_local_storage.md) (e.g., Git, Python, Pip, Docker, etc.), we also need to install and configure the **AWS Command Line Interface (CLI)** to enable interaction with AWS services.

 #### Step 1: Install the AWS CLI